assimbly/docconverter/README.md

 # DocConverter

 DocConverter is a Java library to convert between XML, JSON, CSV and YAML documents.
-It's a utility class that can be called in static way.
+It's a utility class that can be called in a static way.

-It takes a string as input in XML, JSON or YAML format and returns a string into another format:
+It takes a string as input in one data format and returns a string into another data format:

 	String json = DocConverter.convertXmlToJson(String xml)
 	String yaml = DocConverter.convertXmltoYaml(String xml)